danbz/aesthetic-programming/7-VocableCode/Readme.md

 - For each specific voice, each sentence contains the minimum of 1 word but no more than 5.

 ## 1. Decoding the interface
-Q: By examining the [RUNME](https://siusoon.github.io/VocableCode/vocablecode_program/) of *Vocable Code*, describe the different elements of the work and imagine how they operate computationally in human language?
+Task: By examining the [RUNME](https://siusoon.github.io/VocableCode/vocablecode_program/) of *Vocable Code*, describe the different elements of the work and imagine how they operate computationally in human language.

 Some initial observations:
 1. There is always text on the black color screen/canvas